MikeMosolov/20-80-charge-rule-signalizer/README.md

-Make a new crontab entry to make the script work at boot
+Make a new crontab entry to have the script work at boot